maarten-pennings/howto/c64-bmc64kbd/readme.md

 there is also a file that defines the keyboard mapping, but the menu does not allow us to select a keyboard mapping file.
 Instead we get an enumeration that we can change with cursor left and cursor right.
+An each enumerated value is associated with some specific mapping file.

 ![F12 meta menu](F12menu.jpg)

-I decided to go for setting "Symbolic", and modify that file.
-The file appears to be `"D:\C64\rpi_sym.vkm"`.
+I decided to go for setting "Symbolic".
+The associated file appears to be `"D:\C64\rpi_sym.vkm"`.
+I decided to modify that file.
 Of course I first made a copy of the original [`rpi_sym.vkm`](rpi_sym0.vkm).

 There are several meta commands in the file.
 They start with `!`.
-They mainly define where the shift keys are.
+The meta commands mainly define where the shift keys are.
 The rest of the file is _key mappings_, one per line.
 Every key mapping consists of four fields.
 The comments explain that these are `keysym/scancode row column shiftflag`.
 I find that a bit cryptic.

 What it means is that the first field, keysym is a string that describes a key issued by the physical keyboard.
 It is the "source" key.
-The next two fields are integers that describe the location (row and column) of the C64 key that we want to associate with the keysym.
+The next two fields are integers that describe the _location_ (row and column) of the C64 key that we want to associate with the keysym.
 It is the "target" key.
-The final field describes how this mapping relates to shift, either on the source side or on the target side.
+The final field describes how this mapping relates to shift.